akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice watched from the high gallery, but she felt miles away.
 The social distance was a physical weight.
 The King was a sun around which everything orbited; as he moved toward the coast, the light changed.

-Lady Margaret, usually a pillar of exacting instruction, became a ghost.
+Lady Margaret, usually a pillar of exacting instruction, became impossible to find.
 She spent her hours huddled in low‑voiced conferences with the Queen’s clerks, her brow furrowed over parchment tallies and wax seals.
-When she looked at Beatrice, her eyes didn’t seem to see a ward; she saw another mouth to feed in a fortress that was about to become a lonely island.
+When she attended Beatrice, her eyes didn’t seem to see a ward to care for, but only another mouth to feed in a fortress that was about to become a lonely island.

 Even the Queen, Matilda, seemed to retract.
 She was no longer the gracious hostess of the feast; she was the **Regent**.
 She sat in the solar, shrouded by the scratch of quills and the smell of hot sealing wax, her face a mask of statecraft.
 Beatrice was no longer a pupil to be moulded; she was a piece of furniture in a room where the men were leaving to go to war.